thegoodideaco/visualizing-hierarchies/src/router/vue/making.md

 First, let's create the file.

-Navigate to `src/lessons/vue/create` and create file called `MyComponent.vue`
+Click open to navigate to our directory, and create file called `MyComponent.vue`

 ## Basic Structure